harp-project/AML-Formalization/README.md

 # AML-Formalization

-In this project we attempt to fully implement the "Applicative Matching Logic" framework in Coq, with example intances.
+In this project, we attempt to fully implement the "Applicative Matching Logic" framework in Coq, with example instances.

 ## Documentation